viromelab/tracespipe/README.md

 │   ├── TRACES_hybrid_R5_consensus/    # where the automatic choosen hybrid consensus
 │   │                                  # appears (diff will be made using this data) │   │
+│   ├── TRACES_multiorgan_alignments/  # where the multi-organ alignments data appears
+│   ├── TRACES_multiorgan_consensus/   # where the multi-organ consensus data appears
+│   │
 │   ├── TRACES_diff/                   # where the dnadiff results appear (identity & SNPs)
 │   │
 │   └── TRACES_blasts/                 # where the specific blasted results appears